 Another massive weakness Mistweaver run into is their lack of utility and damage.
 Although Fistweaving is an option, it has received several nerfs throughout Dragonflight, making it weak.
 Normal Mistweaver has very little damage and no damage reduction, so the longer a match goes, the weaker they become.

 Discipline Priests offer great consistent damage and healing for their team.
 With an ability like Dark Archangel, this gives Discipline a high spot for any team that needs that extra damage to secure a kill.

 You will often see Priests healing team compositions like RMP (Rogue/Mage/Priest) and Jungle (Feral Druid/Hunter/Priest).
 These teams rely heavily on setups and doing damage in a short amount of time.

 On top of giving your team damage, Priests can do a large amount of damage themselves.
 Abilities like Purge the Wicked and Penance can aggressively be used on enemies to deal damage to them.
 In addition to damage, Priests have multiple cooldowns they can rotate.
-Rapture and Power Word: Barrier are two strong cooldowns that can easily keep your team alive when under pressure.
-The combination of both damage and healing make Discipline Priests a force to be reckoned with when paired with top DPS specializations.
+Rapture and Power Word: Barrier are strong cooldowns that can easily keep your team alive under pressure.
+The combination of both damage and healing makes Discipline Priests a force to be reckoned with when paired with top DPS specializations.

 - 31 Dec.
 2020: Guide added.